 Students participating in several extracurricular activities may be in a position of conflicting obligations.
 The athletic department recognizes that students should have a broad range of experiences and, as such, will attempt to schedule events to minimize conflicts.
-Students are encouraged to make choices which will allow her or him to get the most benefit from all aspects of the educational experience.
+However, students may be required to make choices in the event of conflicting activities which may affect her or him to get the most benefit from all aspects of the educational experience.